Brazil's Bolsonaro names crusading graft judge as justice minister - Journal du Cameroun

 Moro, 46, flew to Rio de Janeiro on Thursday for a meeting with the hardline conservative.
 It ended with him accepting the offer to head a “super ministry” combining the justice and public security portfolios, both men said.

-For opponents, the move will likely fuel accusations that Moro’s “Car Wash” investigation has political motivations and disproportionately targeted left-wing politicians — especially ex-president Luiz Inacio Lula da Silva, whom polls showed would have beaten Bolsonaro had he not been jailed 12 years for corruption.
+The move will likely fuel accusations that Moro’s so-called “Car Wash” probe has been politically motivated and disproportionately targeted left-wing politicians — especially ex-president Luiz Inacio Lula da Silva, whom polls showed would have beaten Bolsonaro had he not been serving a 12-year corruption sentence.

 “Federal judge Sergio Moro has accepted our invitation to be minister of justice and public security.
 His anti-corruption, anti-organized crime agenda and his respect for the constitution and the law will be our compass!” tweeted Bolsonaro, 63.

+Moro confirmed in a statement that he had “accepted the invitation as an honor.”

-“This will mean consolidating the advances we have made against crime and corruption in recent years and fending off the risk of a backslide, for the greater good,” he said in a statement.
+“This will mean consolidating the advances we have made against crime and corruption in recent years and fending off the risk of a backslide, for the greater good,” he said.

 – Playing politics –